 Safe&Sound: 3 Smart Rules to Roadside Safety for WomenMon Apr 24, 2017

 I’m a mother now, much wiser, and usually in bed before 11:00!
 But, I still drive alone every day and have daughters that do too.
-So, I wanted to survey our auto insurance claims team here at NNINS.
-They know the smartest, most up-to-date information from decades of helping members in the aftermath of tough roadside situations.
+So, I wanted to survey our auto insurance claims team here at NNINS to find out the smartest advice for these modern times.
+After all, we've got decades of experience helping members through tough roadside situations.

 1. Your cell phone is your best friend.